 MML has three study rooms available for use by patrons.
 If a patron would like to use a Study Room for small group or individual use, they must ask the Reference staff on duty to check out a key for the room.
 A study room may be used by no more than 4 people at one time unless permission for a larger group is granted by staff.

 Hotspots and other equipment are purchased by the library and are available for checkout by adult patrons with a valid library card.

 Internet Acceptable Use Policy

 Matheson Memorial Library provides Internet access to enhance information, communication, and learning opportunities for our patrons.
 Patrons in good standing have access to computer workstations in our labs with Internet and Word Processing software.
-Wireless Internet access is also available throughout the building to those who bring their own laptop, PDA, iPhone, PSP or other such device.
+Wireless Internet access is also available throughout the building to those who bring their own laptop, smart phone, tablet or other device.

 The Internet is a global electronic network that enables the library to greatly expand its information services beyond the traditional collections and resources.
 However, not all information on the Internet is accurate, complete or up-to-date.
 Matheson Memorial Library has no control over Internet content and is not responsible for the accuracy or type of information found there.
 Some Internet websites may contain controversial, offensive or disturbing material.
 The library is not responsible for damage to a patron’s personal equipment, or viruses or data that may be downloaded from the library’s Internet service.
 The use of the Internet and e-mail is not guaranteed to be private.